 For some, drinking water is such a daily struggle and they would rather drink sugary beverages than water.
 I lead the pack when it comes to staying hydrated during summer (I am like a fish, literally), but when winter kicks in, I sing an entirely different tune and usually forget to drink that water.
-And so, I require a bit of a shove in water, and that shove often appears in form of a cool water bottle in hand.
+And so, I require a bit of a shove in water, and that shove often appears in the form of a cool water bottle in hand.

 A bottle such as the Bevgo Infuser Water Bottle which has a hydration timeline tracker is simply the best when it comes to reminding me to reach for water instead of sweet hot tea.

 The features I particularly love about this bottle are the integrated timeline which shows how much water to consume at a particular time, and that you can take it almost everywhere with you (it is not awfully huge like some water bottles I have seen on the market).

 And if you do not like the bland taste of water, there’s compartment ( infuser basket) to add pieces of fruit or herbs to enhance the taste.

 Additionally, you can use some of the apps out there developed to help people drink more water.
 I recommend apps such as Gulp – Hydrate and Track Water, Waterlogged – Daily Hydration Tracker, and Hydro Coach to help you reach the recommended daily water intake which according to the Mayo Clinic should be about 15.5 cups (3.7 litres) of fluids for men and about 11.5 cups (2.7 litres) of fluids a day for women.

 Munching on autopilot, basically sums up what mindless eating is.
 Mindless eating is those moments when you find yourself not paying attention to what you are eating.